Building The Wall and Under Construction – The Wall Demos

 Three of these internal working rough cuts were created at various points in production — the first dated January 9, 1979; the second dated March 23, 1979; the third dated August 11-12, 1979.
 These were used by the artists and producers as a snapshot to see how the songs, story, and ideas were gelling at given times throughout the recording process.

 The recordings on these bootlegs appear to come from an intermediate working rough cut created sometime later in 1979 around the time of the third official production demo.
 It’s a mix of tracks that’s mostly comprised of working versions of songs from the second and third production “demos” but also includes some tracks which could only have been recorded after the August 1979 demo.
 For instance, “Run Like Hell (instrumental)” is a different, later take than the version released on the Work In Progress discs of the Immersion set.
 Here it sounds less like a jingly disco single and closer to the release version.
 Although it lacks vocals, you can hear that this version is the music bed of the final take with its overall sound, urgency, and menace.
 The final mixdown hasn’t been completed here and you can hear subtle differences throughout the mix.
 The versions of “Is There Anybody Out There?” are from the earlier second band demo.
-“The Trial” is the piano version from the second band demo.
-“The Show Must Go One” is a mostly-finished version from the final take.
+“The Trial” is the piano version from the second band demo and lacks Michael Kamen’s orchestrations.
+“The Show Must Go On” is a mostly-finished version from the final take.
+“Hey You” is sequenced in its original slot at the end of Side 3 right after “Comfortably Numb”.
 “Nobody Home” is missing altogether from this recording as it was the last track written for the album and wasn’t recorded until October.

 The source of these tapes or how they were leaked is not widely known.
-The recording first appeared on an unauthorized, limited-edition, 1,000-copy CD-R release from the Ayanami label in Japan and started circulating among collectors in 1999.
-It got a broader “release” in 2001 as Building The Wall on Roaring Mouse records.
-It’s been copied and “rereleased” several times in multiple formats since.
+The recording started circulating among collectors in 1999 as Pink Floyd – Wall In Progress 1978 – 1979, an unauthorized, limited-edition CD-R release from the Ayanami label (AYANAMI – 045) in Japan.
+It got a broader “release” in 2001 as Building The Wall on Roaring Mouse records and has been copied and “rereleased” several times in multiple formats since.
 It’s also been released as Under Construction (The Wall Demos), The Wall Demos, The First Few Bricks and a few other names.
 They are basically the same recording, although the audio quality varies and some copies have been edited slightly.

 The sound quality is surprisingly good for a bootleg of this nature.
 It is definitely not perfect or commercial-quality.
 It sounds like it was mastered from a cassette tape that was several generations away from the source recording.
 The dynamic range is compressed and the recorded signal drops off quickly at about 16,000Hz.
 Like a cliff.

-Although many of these tracks were later released in higher quality on The Wall: Immersion edition, there are still a good number of unique versions here.
-Overall, it is interesting to hear these versions before they were “sanitized” and cleaned up for public consumption.
+Although many of these tracks were later released in higher quality on The Wall: Immersion edition, several of these recordings are different takes or edits and are unique to this release.
+Overall, it is interesting to hear these versions before they were “sanitized” and later cleaned up for public consumption.

 If you can find a copy (and they’re pretty easy to find in an online search), it is definitely worth a listen.
 Consider it the missing third CD of The Wall: Work In Progress from the Immersion set.